vinzmq/pro_test/README.md

 Object-oriented C++ application , that consists of two threads.

-There are three branches simple_solution, oop and same_qt.

-Feel free to use any of that.
+Branch main should run with QT environment.

-To run the app from branches simple_solution and oop:
+To run the app from branch better_way or simple_solution or oop use:
   - mkdir build; cd build; cmake ..; make

-or start it in QT environment from branch same_qt;